Home / Industries / Manufacturing

 Trade show pipeline replacement is a phased strategy, not a single channel substitution.
 The first phase identifies which buyers the trade show was reaching and which digital channels those buyers use for supplier discovery.
 The second phase builds content and channel presence to reach those buyers at the same buying stages the trade show addressed.
 The third phase systematizes the inbound qualification and handoff process.

-What does the Strategy Diagnostic produce for a manufacturing firm?
+What does the Marketing Strategy Review produce for a manufacturing firm?

 A 20-30 page strategy document covering buyer journey mapping by industrial buyer role, channel assessment for industrial buyer reach, competitive positioning in primary application categories, content strategy for technical buyer trust-building, and 90-day priorities.
 Delivered with a 90-minute executive session.